xiongsida/toronto-fitness-club/README.md

 ## Highlights:

 1. Our studios are smoothly and fastly sorted based on the geographic proximity to a specific location.
 We hava three ways to achieve this, including user's current location, a click pinpoint on map, or a valid input address; and we make these smooth and compatible with google map using React hooks.
 Besides, the backend implementation of sorting is fastly done on the level of database level, using django model objects "annotate" and "F" function to build a virtual column, which is a tricky and elegant way to achieve this.

 2. Our studio filters each can support multiple choices, and all filters are combinable to each other.
 This is achieved in backend by a customized filiter class extended from some class in django_filters.

 3. Our classes are recurring events.
 A group of recurring class will be automatically creaetd if the website admin creates a parent class under a studio.
 Details are in Backend_Models_Documentation.pdf under the PF folder.

 4. Exploring our website is delightful.
 We have a beautiful UI and smooth UX.
-You can watch this vedio to virtually experience our website: https://youtu.be/UzKjZbF1dp4 .
+You can watch this video to virtually experience our website: https://youtu.be/UzKjZbF1dp4 .